Contract Template

 Stop losing money on Conveyor Belt Technician projects.

+Send your first 3 contracts for free.
 One failed vulcanized splice can halt a multi-million dollar distribution center and trigger massive liability claims.
 Without a specific contract, you are essentially providing free insurance for the client's aging hardware and poor maintenance habits.

 Hidden Structural Damage